GarryChen-site/binarymusings/content/posts/rust/rust-quickly-start-08.md

 ## Summary

 Today, we learned about **Borrowing Semantics**, understanding the principles of read-only references and mutable references.
-Combined with the Move/Copy semantics from the previous lesson, Rust’s compiler ensures that the code does not violate a series of rules:
+Combined with the Move/Copy semantics from the previous article, Rust’s compiler ensures that the code does not violate a series of rules:

 - A value can have only one owner at a time.
 When the owner goes out of scope, the value it owns is discarded.
 Assignment or passing by value will cause the value to be **moved**, transferring ownership.
 Once ownership is transferred, the previous variable can no longer access the value.